-Numb fingers, pins and needles in your feet, burning in your shoulders.
-These could be signs of neuropathy, or nerve damage.
+Numb fingers, pins and needles in your feet, burning in your shoulders: These could be signs of neuropathy or nerve damage.
 Nerve damage isn’t uncommon; estimates put the number of Americans with neuropathy at 20 million.
+If you have questions about cannabis and neuropathy, take heart: There’s a connection.

 Many times, neuropathy isn’t an isolated condition, but rather is connected to other health issues like: